pulipatiharshini/Digital-Electronics-Internship/README.md

 The 7400 IC is used in:

-Logic Gates: Builds basic gates and complex circuits.
+•Logic Gates: Builds basic gates and complex circuits.

-Flip-Flops: Creates SR, D, and JK flip-flops for memory.
+•Flip-Flops: Creates SR, D, and JK flip-flops for memory.

-Counters/Registers: Used in binary counters and shift registers.
+•Counters/Registers: Used in binary counters and shift registers.

-Sequential Logic: Designs state machines and timers.
+•Sequential Logic: Designs state machines and timers.

 **5.NOR GATE - 7402 IC**